 3) Speaking of night traveling...
 If you can swing it, night traveling is optimal (DO NOT do this if your destination is a campground unless you will arrive by sunrise).
 My husband and I have had some of our best "dates" on road trips.
 Here's how to pull it off:

-- Pack everything the day before the night trip.
+- Pack everything the day

--Spend the day of doing an activity where you (and your driver) can relax, but your kids will get worn out.
+of doing an activity where you (and your driver) can relax, but your kids will get worn out.
 Examples: running around at the beach or going to the park.
 Allow the driver to even get nap.
 That way, buy nightfall, you and the driver will have energy and the kids will sleep.

 -Give the kids a solid meal and put them to bed with their shoes on and a hoodie over their pjs.